+Materiality MHUF 8,800

-Materiality MHUF 3,782 Determination 5% of the average separate profit before tax of the last 3 years Rationale for the materiality benchmark applied We chose separate profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5%, which is consistent with quantitative materiality thresholds used for profit-oriented companies in this sector.
+Determination 0.9% of the separate equity

+Rationale for the materiality benchmark applied We chose separate equity as the benchmark because, in our view, it is a balanced benchmark which reflects the interests of the shareholders and of the regulator and is a generally accepted benchmark.
+We chose 0.9% as quantitative materiality threshold.